 Burrata, which means “buttery” in Italian, is a hollow ball of mozzarella di bufala (buffalo mozzarella) filled with panna, cream that contains scraps of mozzarella left over from mozzarella-making.
 Cut into the ball and the cream oozes out.
 The cheese bits make the panna both buttery and creamy, although not overly rich, since this is still a fresh cheese.

-What strikes one when purchasing a burrata is that it’s wrapped in a green leaf, the fronds of an Italian plant called asphodel, from the same plant order (but not the same family) as the leek.
-These days, because it travels, it’s also wrapped in a clear plastic bag to catch the natural liquid that drains from the cheese.
+These days, because it travels, the cheese also wrapped in a clear plastic bag to catch the natural liquid that drains from the cheese.
 The leaves are an indicator of freshness: As long as the leaves are still fresh and green, the cheese within is still fresh.
 Dried-out leaves mean a cheese is past its prime.

 The History Of Burrata